 According to Gallup’s State of the American Manager report, 50% of surveyed employees have left a job because of a bad manager.
 If you’re facing a severe downturn in employee retention, it’s safe to say that management may have something to do with it.
 Take a real, honest, hard look at the people you’re hiring or promoting into managerial positions, and see if they’re succeeding.

 If not, management training is one of the best ways to invest in the future satisfaction of your employees.
-Maybe your organization really believes in the policy of promoting from within—but the workers you hired for line cooking aren’t necessarily the best fits for personnel managing.
+Maybe your organization really believes in the policy of promoting from within—but the workers you hired for line cooking aren’t necessarily the best fits for personnel management.
 Still promote from within, by all means.
 But also invest heavily in training your managers.
 Ensure that they’re prepared with skills relating to professional communication, personal motivation, stress management, and emotional intelligence.
 Your employees and your pocketbook will thank you.

 #3: Solicit meaningful feedback